simonesilvestroni/m2m-website/_pages/after-1989-reviews.md

 > Track after track, Minutes to Midnight takes us to a journey that is both personal and part of the shared history that shaped our lives and the current affairs.
 Each song is a unique blend of beautifully crafted sounds and samples from crucial historical events, delivered with the help of incredibly talented collaborators.
 > <cite>— Silvia Maggi, from Bandcamp</cite>

+> It’s a greatly inspiring album, where the sounds blend perfectly with the strength of the feelings evoked, all mentioned facts being part of our collective unconscious although personal for the artist.
+> <cite>— Giuliana Graniti, from Bandcamp</cite>

 > This album is quite simply one of the finest pieces of storytelling ever put to sound.
 > <cite>— Christopher Carvalho, from Bandcamp</cite>

-> It’s a greatly inspiring album, where the sounds blend perfectly with the strength of the feelings evoked, all mentioned facts being part of our collective unconscious although personal for the artist.
-> <cite>— Giuliana Graniti, from Bandcamp</cite>

 > What a powerful piece of work.
 I would like to see it performed in Germany and England.
-A musical and historical journey with depths. <cite>BeaK, from Bandcamp</cite>
+A musical and historical journey with depths. <cite>— BeaK, from Bandcamp</cite>

 > The crystal clear mix, the engrossing story, the lovely bass.
-I’ll often end up with the chorus to ‘Skinny Kid’ stuck in my head without warning.<cite>Mykie Frankenstein, from Bandcamp</cite>
+I’ll often end up with the chorus to ‘Skinny Kid’ stuck in my head without warning.<cite>— Mykie Frankenstein, from Bandcamp</cite>

+> Superbly crafted thematic album, with each song contributing to the overall experience. <cite>— David Dellacroce, from Bandcamp</cite>

+> This album straight up changed my ideas of what kind of music I could write myself.
+Huge inspiration. <cite>— Garrett Mickley, from Bandcamp</cite>

 > What a ride!
 The album is definitely a trip, and a very satisfying one to boot.
 The words “concept album” may carry some tricky baggage with them: shall I listen very carefully not to miss the point?
 Will I be forced to slog through convoluted passages with no musical relevance, stuck there to serve the concept only?
 > Rest assured, none of this applies to _After 1989 – A Trip To Freedom_.
 Listened to it three times in a row.
 Flows perfectly, loved the unique voice of it all – and the Pink Floyd vibes here and there (the bass in Love Field, the “Waters-esque” feeling in _Sachsenhausen_)!